imoore76/ldlm/README.md

 ## Lock Keys

-Lock keys are meant to detect when ldlm and a client are out of sync.
+Lock keys are meant to detect when LDLM and a client are out of sync.
 They are not cryptographic.
 They are not secret.
 They are not meant to deter malicious users from releasing locks.

 ## ldlm-lock commands

-The ldlm-lock command is used to manipulate locks in a running ldlm server on the CLI.
+The ldlm-lock command is used to manipulate locks in a running LDLM server on the CLI.
 See also `ldlm-lock -help`.

 ### List Locks